 This original building served as the meeting place for the colonial Stamp Act Congress to draft its message to King George III claiming entitlement to the same rights as the residents of Britain and protesting “taxation without representation,” leading to the American Revolution.

 After the Revolution in 1785, the building served as the meeting place for the Congress of the Confederation, the nation’s first central government under the Articles of Confederation.

 But once the United States federal government was established in 1789, it was renamed Federal Hall, serving as the home to the first Congress, Supreme Court, and Executive Branch offices.

 But most importantly, it was here where George Washington took the oath of office as the first President of the United States.

 A Mercantile Development of the Island of Manhattan

 The southern tip of Manhattan, especially its harbor, was key to the creation of New York City.
-The free-flowing waters of the port of New York served as the spark that ignited the development of this modern city we know today.
+The free-flowing waters of the port of New York served as the spark that ignited the development of the modern city we know today.

 One of the first architectural side-effects of the port came in 1899 when an increased volume of trade required the construction of a bigger Customs House (now the National Museum of the American Indian).

 This Beaux-Arts building was designed with decorative classical architectural details and elaborate sculptures that rivaled Classical buildings in Europe.

 It symbolized the wealth, power, and international status of the United States as it grew as one of the top mercantile and political powers in the world.